Removing Your Spouse From the Mortgage in Divorce

 The question of who gets the family home in a divorce is fraught with difficult financial and emotional consequences.
 But even if you and your spouse have agreed that you'll keep the house—or a judge has awarded it to you as part of the property division in your divorce or legal separation—you aren't necessarily finished with the issue.
 You'll need to remove your spouse's name from the mortgage.
 Here's what you need to know.

-Why Remove Your Ex's Name From the Mortgage?
+Why Remove Your Ex-Spouse's Name From the Mortgage?

 Transferring title to your home won't get your spouse's name off the mortgage—although you should do that as well (more on that below).
 When you're keeping the family home in your divorce, you'll almost always need to refinance the mortgage by applying for a new loan in your name only.

-Of course, you should take the need for refinancing into account when you're negotiating a house buyout during your divorce.
+Of course, you should take the need for refinancing into account when you're negotiating a house buyout.
 And if you're on the other end of a buyout, you'll probably want to make sure that your spouse has qualified for a refinance before you agree to it.

-Can You Remove Your Spouse's Name From the Mortgage Without Refinancing?
+Can You Remove a Spouse From a Mortgage Without Refinancing?

-When you refinance the mortgage, the escrow company will usually handle most of the paperwork, and the transfer of deeds will happen at the same time.
-Your spouse will need to sign the quitclaim deed in front of the loan officer, who will then take your spouse's name off the property deed as well as the mortgage.
+When you refinance the mortgage, the escrow company will usually handle both the deed transfer and the loan paperwork at the same time.
+Your spouse signs the deed giving up their owneship interest to you, and you sign the new loan documents.
+Once the new mortgage is recorded and the old loan is paid off, your spouse's name comes off the title.

 If you're thinking of removing one spouse from the deed on your family home outside of the divorce context—such as when you want to refinance the mortgage in the name of the spouse with a better credit score—you should also consider speaking with an attorney so that you understand all of the legal consequences in your state.